 I can’t deal with them.
 I have this stupid pain to deal with first.
 I best get to my room.

-Their matching expressions of horror were almost comical, had I not been in this baseless pain since I spoke to the man in the elevator.
+Their matching expressions of horror were almost comical, had I not been in agony since I spoke to the man in the elevator.

 Crazy, I know.
 That’s what my therapist said.